mapaiva/matheuspaiva.com/content/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster.md

   - Algorithms
   - HashTable
   - Technology
+cover:
-featured_image: /images/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster/1.JPG
+  image: /images/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster/1.JPG
 ---

 I decided to clean up my keyboard this weekend and it was about time.
 After more than a year of use, it was shameful and disgustingly filthy.

-I started follwing the drill.
+I started following the drill.
 I watched some Youtube videos to get the idea over what I was about to do and to reduce the chances of accidentally terminate for good my Redragon.

 Time to get my hands dirty.
 With my plastic pot, paint brush and keycap remover in hands, I dig into it, starting by removing my keyboard 105 keycaps.
 Man that's some piece of job.